 may, if the ELNO is satisfied that no Party would be disadvantaged and that the Conveyancing Transaction should proceed, allow electronic presentation of any Electronic Workspace Documents that were Digitally Signed by the Subscriber before the expiration, restriction, suspension or termination (assuming that the Subscriber does not need to do anything more in order for electronic presentation to occur); and

-may allow another Subscriber authorised by the relevant Party to take over the role of the Subscriber whose registration or access to or use of the ELN has expired or been restricted, suspended or terminated in any Conveyancing Transaction in which the Subscriber is a Participating Subscriber.
+may allow another Subscriber authorised by the relevant Party to take over the role of the Subscriber whose registration or access to, or use of, the ELN has expired or been restricted, suspended or terminated in any Conveyancing Transaction in which the Subscriber is a Participating Subscriber.

+ELNO must not be a Subscriber

+The ELNO must not be a Subscriber to the ELNO’s ELN except for the purposes of testing the functionality of the ELN.

+If a Related Entity of the ELNO intends to become a Subscriber or is a Subscriber to the ELNO’s ELN, the ELNO must use an Independent Expert to:

+assess the Related Entity’s application to become a Subscriber; and

+undertake the Subscriber Review Process of the Related Entity.

 COMPLIANCE MONITORING AND REPORTING

-Monitor Compliance
+Monitor compliance

 The ELNO must continually monitor its compliance with these Operating Requirements.

-Demonstrate Compliance
+Demonstrate compliance

 Without limiting Operating Requirement 15.5, the ELNO must demonstrate to the Registrar its compliance with an Operating Requirement by: